16-19 BURSARY and CATCH-UP FUNDING

 Application Process

-All applications for Bursary Fund payments are to be made to the Sixth Form Office.
+All applications for Bursary Fund payments are to be made to the Sixth Form Office using this Bursary Application Form.

 Please keep any receipts for transport or items purchased in the meantime as if you are eligible and have proof of purchase we can reimburse these costs.